Oiher/longitudinal-GWAS-pipeline/docs/examples.md

 ## Cross-sectional analysis

 The default longGWAS parameters are set to run a cross-sectional analysis.
-We can perform this analysis by simply running:
+We can perform this analysis by simply running the following [Nextflow command line arguments](https://www.nextflow.io/docs/latest/cli.html):

 ```sh
 nextflow run michael-ta/longitudinal-GWAS-pipeline -profile standard -r main
 ```

 The default parameters are specified in the `nextflow.config` file (shown in the [Nextflow Configuration](config.md)) section.
-To pass your custom parameters, you can modify the above command using command line parameters from the [Commandline Parameters](parameters.md) section.
+To pass your custom parameters, you can modify the above command using command line parameters from the [Command line Parameters](parameters.md) section.
 For example:

 ```sh
 nextflow run michael-ta/longitudinal-GWAS-pipeline \